 It is the policy of the Lexington Board of Education and school district that hazing activities of any type are inconsistent with the educational process and shall be prohibited at all times.
-No administrator, faculty member, or other employee of the school district shall encourage, permit, condone, or tolerate any hazing activities.
-No student, including leaders of student organizations, shall plan, encourage or engage in any hazing.
+No administrator, faculty

-Hazing shall be defined as doing any act or coercing another, including the victim, to do any act of initiation into any student of other organization that causes or creates a substantial risk of causing mental or physical harm to any person.
+Hazing shall be defined as doing any act or coercing another, including the victim, to do any act of initiation into any student of an organization that causes or creates a substantial risk of causing mental or physical harm to any person.
 Permission, consent, or assumption of risk by an individual subjected to hazing does not lessen the prohibition contained in this policy.

-Administrators, faculty members, and all other employees of the school district shall be particularly alert to possible situations circumstances or events which might include hazing.
+Administrators, faculty members, and all other employees of the school district shall be particularly alert to possible situations, circumstances or events which might include hazing.
 If hazing or planned hazing is discovered, involved students shall be informed by the discovering school employees of the prohibition contained in this policy and shall be required to end all hazing activities immediately.
 All hazing incidents shall be reported immediately to the superintendent.

-Administrators, faculty members, students, and all other employees who fail to abide by this policy may be subject to disciplinary action, and may be liable for civil and criminal penalties in accordance with Ohio law
+Administrators, faculty members, students, and all other employees who fail to abide by this policy may be subject to disciplinary action, and may be liable for civil and criminal penalties in accordance with Ohio law.